-Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, https://disability.ufl.edu/) by providing appropriate documentation.
+Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, https://disability.ufl.edu/ (Links to an external site.)) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter that must be presented to the instructor when requesting accommodation.
 Students with disabilities should follow this procedure as early as possible in the semester.